Nordea: Business areas

-There are four Business Areas (BAs) at Nordea, Personal Banking, Business Banking, Large Corporates & Institutions, and Asset & Wealth Management.
+Nordea has four business areas: Personal Banking, Business Banking, Large Corporates & Institutions, and Asset & Wealth Management.

 Scandals

 Nordea was the subject of an online phishing scam in 2007.
 The company estimated 8 million kr ($1.1 million) was stolen.
 Customers were targeted over a period of 15 months with phishing emails containing a trojan horse.
 Nordea refunded affected customers.

 The largest financial group in the Nordic region, Nordea was, despite warnings from the Swedish Financial Supervisory Authority (FI) active in using offshore companies in tax havens according to the Panama papers.
 Other Swedish banks were mentioned in the documents, but mention of Nordea occurred 10,902 times and the second-most mentioned bank has 764 matches.
 In 2012, Nordea asked Mossack Fonseca to change documents retroactively so that three Danish customers power of attorney documents had been in force since 2010.
 Nordea bank loaned billions of euros to shipping companies that own vessels in secrecy jurisdictions such as Bermuda, Cyprus, Panama, BVI, the Cayman Islands and the Isle of Man.
 In the Paradise Papers, Nordea was shown to have lent a significant amount of money to customers based in tax havens.
 As a consequence of the leaked documents, the Swedish Financial Supervisory Authority (FI) stated on 4 April 2016 that it had started an investigation into the conduct of Nordea.

 The Nordea section in Luxembourg, between the years 2004 and 2014, founded nearly 400 offshore companies in Panama and the British Virgin Islands for its customers.
 The Swedish Financial Supervisory Authority (FI) pointed out that there are "serious deficiencies" in how Nordea monitors money laundering, and gave the bank two warnings.
 In 2015, Nordea paid the largest possible fine - over 5 million EUR.
 Stefan Löfven, Prime Minister of Sweden, said in 2016 that he was very critical of the conduct of Nordea and its role, and said: "They are on the list of shame too".
 The Swedish minister of Finance Magdalena Andersson characterized the conduct of Nordea as "a crime" and "totally unacceptable".
 The director for Nordea Private banking Thorben Sanders admits that before 2009 they did not screen for customers that tried to evade tax.
 "At the end of 2009 we decided that our bank should not be a means of tax evasion" says Thorben Sanders.
 Nordea CEO Casper von Koskull stated that he was disappointed with the shortcomings within Nordea's operating principles, saying that "this cannot be tolerated".